Top Ways To Get Connected to the Tech Community in Boulder & Denver

 Office at a Communal Workspace

-Boulder also has some local spaces like Novel Co-working whose rent includes perks like local beer on tap, and NiCHE Workspaces that has both a Pearl Street and a North Boulder location.
+Boulder also has some local spaces like Novel Coworking whose rent includes perks like local beer on tap, and NiCHE Workspaces which has both a Pearl Street and a North Boulder location.
 Campworks offers another Boulder option and includes proximity to open space trails as well as an outdoor workspace.